-I'm the founder + lead strategist here at Brand Good Time, where we craft custom, sustainable marketing strategies you’ll stick to.
+I'm the founder + lead strategist here at Brand Good Time, where we craft custom, sustainable marketing strategies and kick some ass with marketing development.
 Click here to learn more.

 If you enjoy reading this blog, you might also enjoy the She's Busy AF podcast - where I dish tips JUST LIKE THESE, for free, in a listenable format.
 Head on over to your fave podcast platform and tune in today!

 Save 50% on my favorite client and project management tool (and also save a heck of a lot of time through their automations).

 Emails should be pretty - and Flodesk is on the up and up.
 Save 50% on Flodesk!

 DIY a beautiful site?
 OKAY, SURE!
 TONIC makes stunning absolutely templates that you can customize yourself.
 Use code BRANDGOODTIME for 15% off their templates.